SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 1.   *A human DNA polymerase was used rather than Taq DNA polymerase.*
 	1. Taq DNA polymerase was isolated from temperature-tolerant bacteria, and thus, it is thermostable.
 Human DNA polymerase is not, and would be nonfunctional under the temperatures used in PCR.

-2. Nucleotides were left out of the reaction.
+2. *Nucleotides were left out of the reaction.*
+	1. Nucleotides are the building blocks of DNA.
+Without them,
 3. The denaturation phase temperature was set to 55°C.
 4. The extension phase temperature was set to 4°C.